themarquisdesheric/amber-health/src/pages/articles/2020-01-25-meditation-mindfulness.md

 <h2>Meditation and Mindfulness</h2>

-Practicing <a href="https://endometriosis.net/complementary-alternative-treatment/mind-body-practices/" target="_blank" rel="noopener noreferrer">meditation and mindfulness</a> may have health benefits that can be useful in managing endometriosis related symptoms.
+Practicing <a href="https://endometriosis.net/complementary-alternative-treatment/mind-body-practices/" target="_blank" rel="noopener noreferrer">meditation and mindfulness</a> may have health benefits that can be useful in managing endometriosis-related symptoms.
 Those with endometriosis often suffer from chronic pain and stress due to living with a chronic illness.
 This intense burden can lead to depression and anxiety, which can be hard to manage.
 Learning to manage stress and symptoms of depression can result in less distress and physical pain.
 In research, a positive association between coping, depression levels, type, and levels of stress and pain intensity in patients with endometriosis has been shown.
  Finding positive coping mechanisms results in a better <a href="https://www.ncbi.nlm.nih.gov/pubmed/28444092" target="_blank" rel="noopener noreferrer">adaptation to stress and less depression</a>.